Heirloom Cowpeas

 Instructions

-• Place cowpeas, chicken stock, butter, and salt into a large saucepan.
+• Place cowpeas, chicken stock, butter, and 1 tablespoon or 3 teaspoons salt into a large saucepan.
 Bring to a boil.
 Once it reaches a boil, lower to simmer.

-• Meanwhile, sauté diced red bell pepper in olive oil until al dente.
+• Meanwhile, sauté diced red bell pepper in olive oil on medium heat until al dente.
 Dice onion.
-When peas are just about (about 30 minutes on simmer), pour into bowl and sprinkle bell peppers and raw onion on top.
-Serve.
+When peas are just about tender (about 30 minutes on simmer), pour into bowl and sprinkle bell peppers and raw onion mixture on top.
+If you like, you can garnish with fresh cilantro or fresh parsley before serving.

 If you like this recipe, please give it a star rating to help other cooks find it!